Facts About Elephants

-- Join the Movement to Stop the Ivory Trade: China is the world’s largest market for illegal ivory and has long been considered the country most responsible for the decline in elephant populations.
-China, along with the U.S., declared a near total ban on ivory sales in 2016 but illegal trade continues throughout the world.
-While countries have banned trade in ivory altogether, some allow trade in antique or “certified” ivory but those limitations are often ignored.
-In the U.S., many states are taking local action passing laws that ban the import, sale, purchase, or possession of ivory.
-Find out if your state or country is fighting to protect elephants and check out our new EDN Spotlight Interview with D.C.
+- Join the Movement to Stop the Ivory Trade: While international trade in ivory is banned, illegal trade continues to thrive and ivory poaching has more than doubled since 2007.
+Many countries like the U.S. and China have enacted a near-total ban on ivory in order to stop the flow of ivory trade within their country’s borders.
+Additionally, individual states in the U.S. are taking local action passing laws that ban the import, sale, purchase, or possession of ivory.
+Find out if your state or country is fighting to protect elephants and check out our EDN Spotlight Interview with D.C.
 Councilmember Mary M. Cheh about her bill that would ban ivory and rhino horn in the District of Columbia!

 - Practice Sustainable Tourism: Only travel with companies that are certified as sustainable.
 If you are fortunate enough to see an animal in the wild, make sure that your interaction is respectful.